0xKryptonian/RealmOS/documents/IMPLEMENTATION_PLAN.md

-# HederaVerse Implementation Plan
+# RealmOS Implementation Plan

 ## Project Overview
-**HederaVerse** is an agentic gaming platform built on Hedera blockchain, targeting the Hedera Gaming & NFT Track (Immersive Experience).
+**RealmOS** is an agentic gaming platform built on Hedera blockchain, targeting the Hedera Gaming & NFT Track (Immersive Experience).
 It's an enhanced version of CoreRealm with AI agents, Hedera-native features, and comprehensive NFT integration.

 ## Key Differentiators from CoreRealm